dexterpredictors/sparkify-udacity-dsnd/README.md

 # sparkify udacity capstone project
-Predicting user churn for a song streaming company

 In this project, we analyze the data from a song application to predict the churn from users.
 The dataset (128 MB) we use here is a subset of the whole data.
 We use the power of apache spark to perform data manipulations and build our models for this problem.